epfl-ada/ada-2022-project-abracadabra/README.md

  if we have achieved our primary goal.

  ## Methods
-For the remaininder of the project, we will assume that a video's comments users represents that video's viewer base.
+For the remainder of the project, we will assume that a video's comments users represents that video's viewer base.
 This is not necessarily the case, but as we only have access to the comments dataset, we will make this approximation.

-To classify the news/politics channels, we might use **spectral clustering** to cluster similar channels together using shared viewerbase as edges.
+To classify the news/politics channels, we might use **spectral clustering** to cluster similar channels together using shared viewer-base as edges.
 If this doesn't work, we might look into finding lists of channels that are already put on a political map, from the internet, and use that subset of channels for our analysis.
 **Spectral clustering** can also be used to find gaming communities.

+ ## 'Big' data considerations
+As this dataset is pretty big (~100Gb compressed) it is in the territory of datasets that won't fit in any computer and on which extracting information might be excruciatinely slow if parallelism is not possible while still not requiring compute and storage clusters.

+To collaborate more efficiently, reduce duplicate work / compute and because some team members had no computer with enough storage we used a server with a 512Gb ssd and 32 cores that one of the team member has access to to host the dataset on a postgres database.
+We used a database to be able to use indexes to quickly query parts of interest in the dataset and we chose postgres for its parallel queries capabilities (a query can use many cores and partial results are merged).
+We go in more details about our choices and this setup in the beginning of the milestone 2 jupyter notebook.

  ## Proposed timeline
  - Check how many links video descriptions we can find (channels linking other channels).
  - This is limited by the fact the descriptions are truncated.
  - Classify the News & Pol. channels into political affiliation (spectrum or binary)
  - At the same time, find which gaming and political channels have shared viewerbase
- - Check if viewers always always watch channels on the same political side
+ - Check if viewers always watch channels on the same political side
  - Classify viewers into political affiliation based on what political channels they watch
  - Check if there is any significant correlation between what gaming and political
  - YouTubers viewers watch